 This was due in part to only one wall being easy to photograph.
 Posing creativity had to come from one to two positions on the couch.
 This would allow me to get the maximum looks in order to create a full album.

 Fast forward to present day where my studio has ample space for movement.
-I still opt for simplicity of posing rather than making a client create complicated posing that looks forced and unnatural.
+I still opt for the simplicity of posing rather than making a client create complicated posing that looks forced and unnatural.

 Boudoir Posing Tips